Tsegaye Laurendeau is an “excellent and well-prepared” practitioner who ranks as “one of the best arbitration lawyers of his generation”.

-Tsegaye Laurendeau is a senior associate in Shearman & Sterling's international arbitration practice.
+Tsegaye Laurendeau is counsel in Shearman & Sterling's international arbitration practice.

 Born and raised in Ethiopia, Tsegaye started his legal career as an associate in the project finance department of a Magic Circle firm, acting for international financial institutions and investors in relation to the financing and development of large energy and infrastructure projects, particularly in sub-Saharan Africa.
 In this role, Tsegaye notably worked with African government departments, regulators, banks and legal counsel.